kubernetes-sigs/kwok/site/content/en/docs/design/introduction.md

 {{< hint "info" >}}

-This document will introduce the design of Kwok.
+This document will introduce the design of KWOK.

 {{< /hint >}}